cwpittman/UCD-BIS180L/2_Labs/L03_basicsUnix.md

         prints date
       man "x"
         opens manual about "x"
+      --help
+        same as man but with other options ex x --help | less
       history
         populates a history of what has been entered into the terminal printenv "x"